TheGeekOnSkates/breakaway-basic/notes.md

 # Thoughts / plans for version 0.3

-# If I make it to version 1.0

 * Aliases - that was really cool on the old version
-* Variables with names longer than 1 character (unnecessary, but useful).
+* Variables with names longer than 1 character
 * Variables ending in $ being strings
+* Support for "string expressions" - what I mean is, "something like" + " this" + STR$(whatever the character code for "." is)

+# If I make it to version 1.0

 * Set up LET so I can just do i.e. X = 7 (debating about this, cuz what if users want to run a command like ./my-script name="some file"?
 The quotes make it hard to use `SYS`, and the = means it would be treated like a `LET`... maybe this should wait till after I have string-expressions and CHR$ and all that. :)
-* Support for "string expressions" - what I mean is, "something like" + " this" + STR$(whatever the character code for "." is)
 * FOR <expr> TO <expr> STEP <expression>
 * NEXT (can't have FOR without it) :)
 * Variables with parens being arrays